rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

 #### Assertions

-We can decalre an `assertion` as an element of a database schema.
+We can declare an `assertion` as an element of a database schema.
 The declaration gives a condition to be checked.

 #### Invoking the Checks